City

 Do you need a car in Princeton, WV?

 Having a car in Princeton, WV, can be very helpful for job seekers.
-The city's public transportation is limited, so a car makes it easier to get to job interviews and commute to work.
+The public transportation system is limited, so a car makes it easier to get to job interviews and commute to work.
 Many employers in the area prefer candidates who can drive, as it shows reliability and flexibility.

 What is the job market like in Princeton, WV?